 Now this does not mean that Jesus was going to build his church on the man Peter.
 Peter in the Greek is Petros and it means, " a fragment of a rock", the word Peter in the Aramaic is Kephas and again it means the same thing.
 When Jesus says "upon this "rock" I will build my church he does not use the word Petros but rather "Petra" which means "an immovable stone" Christ himself, the only foundation of the Church. ( I Cor.
 3:11; Isa.
 28:16; Ps.
 118:22)

 Then Jesus tells Peter he will give him the "keys of the kingdom of heaven..."
 I have wondered for a long time what these Keys would be.
 Keys are a symbol of authority and here it make sense that the keys represent authority and power to do the works of Christ.
 (Matt.
-18: 18-20) You have heard the phrase "knowledge is power" well I am going to take the work KINGDOM and use it to describe seven keys of the kingdom of heaven.
-There may be more, their may be less; but let this message be the beginning as we consider just what the keys of the kingdom of heaven really are.
+18: 18-20) You have heard the phrase "knowledge is power" well I am going to take the word KINGDOM and use it to describe seven keys of the kingdom of heaven.
+There may be more, there may be less; but let this message be the beginning as we consider just what the keys of the kingdom of heaven really are.

 I. The Knowledge of God